syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 {% endhighlight %}

 ### closeOndocumentTap `boolean`
-{:#members:closeOndocumentTap}
+{:#members:closeondocumenttap}

-Specifies whether the dialog close while click on the document.
-If it is set as false, user need to handle dialog close manually.
+Specifies whether the Dialog close while click on the document.
+If it is set as false, user need to handle Dialog close manually.

 #### Default Value